-05-1 Continuation of an entity as a going concern is presumed as the basis for financial reporting unless and until the entity's liquidation becomes imminent.
+- 05-1 Continuation of an entity as a going concern is presumed as the basis for financial reporting unless and until the entity's liquidation becomes imminent.
 Preparation of financial statements under this presumption is commonly referred to as the going concern basis of accounting.
-If and when an entity's liquidation becomes imminent, financial statements are prepared under the liquidation basis of accounting in accordance with Subtopic 205-30 on the liquidation basis of accounting.

-05-2 Even if an entity's liquidation is not imminent, there may be conditions and events, considered in the aggregate, that raise substantial doubt about the entity's ability to continue as a going concern.
-In those situations, financial statements continue to be prepared under the going concern basis of accounting, but the guidance in this Subtopic should be followed to determine whether to disclose information about the relevant conditions or events.

-05-3 This Subtopic provides guidance for evaluating whether there is substantial doubt about an entity's ability to continue as a going concern and about related note disclosures.
+If and when an entity's liquidation becomes imminent, financial statements are prepared under the liquidation basis of accounting in accordance with Subtopic 205-30 on the liquidation basis of accounting. - 05-2 Even if an entity's liquidation is not imminent, there may be conditions and events, considered in the aggregate, that raise substantial doubt about the entity's ability to continue as a going concern.
+In those situations, financial statements continue to be prepared under the going concern basis of accounting, but the guidance in this Subtopic should be followed to determine whether to disclose information about the relevant conditions or events. - 05-3 This Subtopic provides guidance for evaluating whether there is substantial doubt about an entity's ability to continue as a going concern and about related note disclosures. - > Entities - 15-1 The guidance in this Subtopic applies to all entities.